Land Use

 Growth Management Act

 In Maine, land use planning is governed by the Growth Management Act, adopted in 1988.
-The purpose of growth management is to provide a framework within the community provides a vision for it future.
+The purpose of growth management is to provide a framework within the community that provides a vision for its future.
 That framework links land use planning policy (the future land use plan and zoning strategies) to community growth, operational expenditures and infrastructure investment strategies (capital improvement plan).
 MCOG assists member communities in the development and amendments of local growth management programs.

 Maine's Growth Management Act is managed by the Municipal Planning Technical Assistance Program in the Department of Agriculture, Forestry and Conservation.